The Longest Burning Fires

 Saving lives from fire and smoke is our mission at Coopers Fire.
 We pioneered the design and manufacture of fire barrier curtains – and have passed our knowledge down.
 Today, our expertise has made us a world leader in fire safety.

-For more information on our non-intrusive fire and smoke protection or our educational training courses, call us on 02392 454 405 or email email@example.com.
+For more information on our non-intrusive fire and smoke protection or our educational training courses, call us at 02392 454 405 or email email@example.com.